 EXHIBITION | REMNANTS OF THE ATLANTIC FOREST & MCB COLLECTION

-Long-term exposure Reflecting on the transformation of the Brazilian forest, passing through the exuberance of large trees, until the disappearance of species is the goal of the exhibition Remanescentes da Mata Atlântica & MCB Collection, curated by Ricardo Cardim, botanist.
-In addition to presenting to the public an insight into the process of advancement of urban areas over the original Atlantic forest, the exhibition will bring, in parallel, pieces from the collection of the museum made with these woods – now practically extinct.
+Reflecting on the transformation of the Brazilian forest, going through the exuberance of large trees, until the disappearance of species is the objective of the exhibition Remanescentes da Mata Atlântica & MCB Collection, curated by the botanist, Ricardo Cardim.
+In addition to presenting the public with an insight into the process of advancing urban areas over the original Atlantic forest, the exhibition brings, in parallel, pieces from the museum’s collection made with these woods – today practically extinct.

-The exhibition Remains of the Atlantic Forest & MCB Collection consists of photographic and textual panels that correlate the various wood typologies of the MCB collection with the several native species that have existed in the Atlantic forest, some of which have been used for centuries, and which, throughout history, have been used in the confection of national and even foreign furniture.
-With many of them missing or in the process of extinction, the museum’s collection becomes an accessible testimony.
+The Remanescentes da Mata Atlântica & MCB Collection exhibition consists of photographic and textual panels that correlate the various types of wood in the MCB collection to the various native species existing in the Atlantic Forest, some of which are centuries old, and which, throughout history, have been used in making national and even foreign furniture.
+With many of them missing or in the process of becoming extinct, the museum’s collection becomes an accessible testimony.

-In the exhibition, visitors will be given the opportunity to get to know some of the primitive exuberance of Brazilian vegetation, with large trees, many more than 30 meters high, which gradually disappeared and gave way to livestock, agriculture and also for the exploitation of wood for industry and commerce.
-Among the woods that make up the furniture of the collection of the MCB, it is possible to find Mahogany, Cedar and Jacaranda of Bahia.
+In the exhibition, visitors are given the opportunity to get to know a little bit of the primitive exuberance of Brazilian vegetation, with large trees, many over 30 meters high, which gradually disappeared and gave space for livestock, agriculture and also for the exploitation of wood for industry and commerce.
+Among the woods that make up the furniture of the MCB collection, it is possible to find Mogno, Cedro and Jacarandá da Bahia.

-In 2018, MCB launched the book ‘Remnants of the Atlantic Forest: the great trees of the original forest and its remains’ by the biologist and landscape artist Ricardo Cardim, in partnership with Editora Olhares.
+In 2018, the book ‘Remanescentes da Mata Atlântica: the big trees of the original forest and their traces’ by the biologist and landscaper Ricardo Cardim was launched at MCB, in partnership with Editora Olhares.

 About Ricardo Cardim